Loorik/yt-subs/README.md

 # Requirements
 Install requirements i.e. using  `pip install -r requirements.txt`.
-You need to setup a project in Google Cloud, activate Youtube Data API v3 for the project, set youtube.force-ssl scope, setup OAuth consent screen, create OAuth credentials and download the `client_secrets.json` file to this repository.
+You need to setup a project in Google Cloud, activate Youtube Data API v3 for the project, set youtube.force-ssl scope, setup OAuth consent screen, create OAuth credentials and download the `client_secret.json` file to this repository.
+For the OAuth credenitals use Desktop-application as the application type.

 Your subscriptions should be in csv format and it should at least contain the ChannelId.
 You can also use the ChannelTitle if available, but the script needs to be adopted then.
 You can download your subscriptions using [Google Takeout Manager](https://takeout.google.com/takeout/custom/youtube)

 # Usage